milwad-dev/laravel-validate/docs/1.x/valid-duplicate.md

 ## ValidDuplicate

-If you want to validate duplicate character, you can use `ValidDuplicate` rule:
+If you want to validate duplicate character, you can use the `ValidDuplicate` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidDuplicate;